 If you fail to prepare, you are preparing to fail.
 If one has genuinely designed and something goes wrong, the strength of the rest of what you’ve prepared for usually makes this something easier to handle without crisis and panic.
 One of the best pieces of advice Dave Hixson, Men’s Varsity Basketball Coach at Amherst College, has ever received and continues to use and pass on is this anonymous quote, “Preparation is the science of winning.”

-Along with this are two expressions from Rick Pitino’s book Success is a Choice, which speaks to preparation.
+There are two expressions from Rick Pitino’s book Success is a Choice that speaks to preparation.
 Hixson asks his teams every year: “Do you deserve to win?” and “Have you done the work?”
-This speaks to the importance of preparation toward achieving your final goal.
+This speaks to the importance of preparation for achieving your final goal.
 If you haven’t done the work (practice), the answer to the second question is an easy “no!”

 Great advice comes from many sources: parents, other relatives, consultants, bosses, co-workers, mentors, teachers, coaches, and friends.
-The vital point to remember is to stay open, listen to everyone, and develop your leadership style.
+The vital point to remember is staying open, listening to everyone, and developing your leadership style.

 I hope you enjoyed that.